Tips for Crewing Offshore

 What not to bring - we provide this onboard

-Towel (we provide quick-dry ‘pack’ towels), sheets & pillow
+Towel (we provide quick-dry ‘cotton’ towels), sheets & pillow

 Large electronics (like laptops - iPad's & Kindle's are okay)

 PFD and tether (we provide Helly Hansen inflateble PFD with integrated harness & KONG double tether for all crew.)